codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 2023-12-13 06:05:13  <--  [200] POST http://localhost:3000/payment-confirmation [evt_3OMqFXHZqtEBHqz611AA59S2]
 ```

-- You can also see these reponse messages inside Stripe by going to [here](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local).
+- You can also see these reponse messages inside Stripe by going [here](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local).
 Once you are in that page, go to "Received events" tab and re-trigger the payment event to examine the Stripe API server log.